 The style of the film was supposed to create the atmosphere of tension that people feel.
 There is something dark and unsettling about the atmosphere in the slums, because the drug war is about creating a sense of fear.

 Olivier and I both come from journalistic backgrounds, but we also want to push the form of what a feature documentary could be.
 We want it to play in cinemas alongside movies, and we want to appeal to different audiences and all the rest of it.

 There are some violent moments in the film.
 How did you decide what to include?

 Jones: We didn’t want it to be an ambulance-chasing film that would just show body after body and not really go any deeper.
 But at the time same time, it is a violent world.
-This is a violence subject, and people are being killed.
+This is a violent subject, and people are being killed.
 We knew there needed to be, not graphic for the sake of being graphic, but moments that conveyed that horror of what was happening.
 It’s a delicate balance.